 Emergency Reporting made major advancements with the basic incident reporting system by integrating the NHTSA 2.0 NEMSIS dataset standard with the NFIRS data set.
 Emergency Reporting was the first in the country to offer web-based NFIRS and NEMSIS fully integrated with modules for daily operations.
+The company continues its commitment to the standard as NEMSIS moves into its Version 3 standards.

 Emergency Reporting became an approved vendor on the GSA Schedule under contract number GS-35F-0345S (Reporting Systems, Inc.).
 The GSA Schedule allows government entities to purchase Emergency Reporting services direct with no competitive bid.